learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 <h1>My HTML adventure</h1>
 ```

 Refresh the page and view the Elements tab again.
-You should see that a new,
-self-closing child-node has appeared underneath `body`.
+You should see that a new child-node has appeared underneath `body`.
 You can use the
 disclosure triangle to see which children are wrapped or nested within the
 `body` tag.